Qawaz/OpenAPIGenerator/README.md

 3 - output_dir_path (output directory path)

+4 - templates directory path (default ./templates)

+5 - force default (default false when true will use default configuration without reading / writing configuration from output dir)

+6 - force write default (default false when true will write default configuration to config file in output dir)

-An example command to generate a golang-server would look like this
+An example command to generate a golang-server would look like this when templates are in default "templates" directory

 ```shell
 ./OpenAPIGenerator.exe golang-server ./openapi3.json ./